WPCD-Workflows/documentation/source/old/itm/public/xml/itm_glossary.rst

 Consistent Physical Object (CPO)
-   A Consistent Physical Object (CPO) is a physics based, hierarchical data structure employed by the ITM-TF for a complete description of a physics area, e.g. equilibrium.
-All ITM-TF code modules interact through the exchange of CPOs.
-The CPOs also form the basic block of data written to the ITM database.
+   A Consistent Physical Object (CPO) is a physics based, hierarchical data structure employed by the EU-IM-TF for a complete description of a physics area, e.g. equilibrium.
+All EU-IM-TF code modules interact through the exchange of CPOs.
+The CPOs also form the basic block of data written to the EU-IM database.

 Content Management System (CMS)
    A content management system (CMS) is the collection of procedures